Parkside vs Cactus Ranch Elementary: A Rated Schools, Two Districts

 TEA School Performance Comparison (2025)

-The Texas Education Agency evaluates every public school annually across multiple performance domains.
-Here is how both campuses performed in the 2025 accountability cycle.
+The Texas Education Agency evaluates every public school annually across three accountability domains: Student Achievement, School Progress, and Closing the Gaps.
+Here is how both campuses performed in the 2025 cycle.

 Performance Metric Parkside Elementary Cactus Ranch Elementary